-The i100 is a perfect dive computer for beginners.
+The i100 is a perfect diving computer for beginners.
 With a single button, it allows you to select from four operating modes and manage two gases.
 The computer also keeps all your settings and calculations after each battery change and includes safety features such as alarms.

 For 130€ it is the cheapest computer on the market.